yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 ## Create your own card form flow

-The first step to creating your card form flow is to create a new layout resource file called `screen_payment_card_form.xml` to override the current XML and implement your design.
+To create your own card form flow, create a new layout resource file called `screen_payment_card_form.xml` to override the current XML and implement your design.

 After creating the `screen_payment_card_form.xml` file, you can define your own design.
 You need to use the Yuno Secure Fields components, which ensures that the Yuno SDK can retrieve credit card information during the checkout.
-Below, you will find a list of all the components you can use to change the design:
+The following components are available for customization:

 > 🚧 Changing Components
 >